rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Centralize the Feedback Channels

-Righter after the first readers got their copy, we started to get an increasing amount of messages via various channels:
+Right after the first readers got their copy, we started to get an increasing amount of messages via various channels:

 - private DMs on Twitter
 - Emails to our eBook email address and/or private email address